Aragami-delp/PlateUp_Mods/README.md

 # PlateUp!
 Mods

-## Save System Mod v1.3.0
+## Save System Mod

-*NEW* UI redone

-*NEW* Back to lobby button

-*NEW* Save while in a match

-Reworked from ground up to be able to implement more features faster

 A mod that lets you save multiple runs at the same time.
 You can switch between those at will.

-While in the lobby, open up the settings menu and save/load the savegame you want.
+While in-game, open up the pause menu and save the savegame you want While in the lobby, open up the pause menu and load the savegame you want.
 There is a version for BepInEx as well as MelonLoader (use the MelonLoader version for the package manager)

 ![Preview Image](https://github.com/Aragami-delp/PlateUp_Mods/blob/main/SaveSystemPreviewImage.png?raw=true)